Table of Contents

 - Misclassification in previous censuses has led to confusion regarding tribes and castes.

-- Some communities remain unclassified, making it difficult for them to avail of welfare schemes.
+- Some communities remain unclassified, making it difficult for them to avail themselves of welfare schemes.

 About De-Notified, Nomadic and Semi-Nomadic Tribes (DNT)

-- They are the most neglected, marginalized and economically and socially deprived communities.
+- They are the most neglected, marginalised and economically and socially deprived communities.

-- DNTs were “notified” as “born criminals” during the British era by a number of legislation, beginning with the Criminal Tribes Act of 1871.
+- DNTs were “notified” as “born criminals” during the British era by several legislation, beginning with the Criminal Tribes Act of 1871.

 - Most of them have been living a life of destitution for generations, and still continue to do so with an uncertain and gloomy future.